litestar-org/litestar/docs/usage/2-route-handlers/1_http_route_handlers.md

 As such, using the `route` decorator is discouraged.
 Instead, the preferred pattern is to share code using secondary class methods or by abstracting code to reusable functions.

+### Using Sync Handler Functions

+You can use both sync and async functions as the base for route handler functions, but which should you use? and when?

+If your route handler needs to perform an I/O operation (read or write data from or to a service / db etc.), he most performant solution within the scope of an ASGI application, including Starlite, is going to be by using an async solution for this purpose.

+The reason for this is that async code, if written correctly, is **non-blocking**.
+That is, async code can be paused and resumed, and it therefore does not interupt the main event loop from executing (if written correctly).
+On the other hand, sync I/O handling is often **blocking**, and if you use such code in your function it can create performance issues.

+In this case you should use the `sync_to_thread` option.
+What this does, is tell Starlite to run the sync function in a separate async thread, where it can block but will not interrupt the main event loop's execution.

+The problem with this though is that this will slow down the execution of your sync code quite dramatically - by between
+%40-60%.
+So this is really quite far from performant.
+Thus, you should use this option **only** when your sync code performs blocking I/O operations.
+If your sync code simply performs simple tasks, non-expensive calculations, etc. you should not use the `sync_to_thread` option.